oneapi-src/oneMKL/README.md

 build_doc                | BUILD_DOC                | True, False         | False
 target_domains (list)    | TARGET_DOMAINS (list)    | blas, lapack, rng   | All domains

-The following tables summarize the supported backends for each domain and compiler combination:
+The following tables summarize the supported compilers for each domain and backend combination:

 **Backend Support of Compilers in the BLAS Domain**